DmitryFillo/berserker_resolver/README.rst

 load balancing and you not able to do full resolving simply.

 The solution is query many nameservers many times for each domain.
 Yes, it's a bit clumsy, but works well enough in many cases.
-If the number of times increases, the resolving accuracy increases too.
-The resolving should be performed in multiple threads, because one thread resolving is slow, especially in this case.
+The resolving should be performed in multiple threads, because resolving in one thread is slow, especially in this case.

 And so Berserker Resolver is emerged.

 *It's worth noting that full resolving may be impossible because GEO load balancing or resolving can be occurred "at the wrong time in the wrong place" when some servers are down and their IP addresses are excluded from DNS pool by fault tolerance algorithm.
-If you need actual information you should schedule resolving attempts (cron), maintain your DNS database, maybe perform resolving from different networks/servers.
+If you need actual information you should schedule resolving attempts, maintain your DNS database, maybe perform resolving from different networks/servers.
 There is no universal solution for that cases, but you can use Berserker
 Resolver as the backend in your application.*